 My Best Hanging Squirrel Baffle post will help you sort out the difference between weather domes and squirrel baffles.
 It also looks at the Erva hanging baffles I use in my own yard (and highly recommend.)

-Poles: How to Keep Squirrels Out of Pole Mounted Bird Feeders?
+Poles: How to Keep Squirrels Off a Shepherd’s Hook or Other Pole Mounted Bird Feeders?

 My Right Way to Baffle Feeders on a Pole post will help you set up your pole mounted feeders correctly.